top of page

 A Guide to Tagua Jewelry Care

-Updated: 18 hours ago
+Updated: 3 days ago

 Tagua jewelry, often referred to as vegetable ivory, is a sustainable and eco-friendly alternative to traditional ivory.
 Made from the seeds of the tagua palm tree, this unique material is not only beautiful but also helps to protect endangered species and rainforests.
 Proper care and maintenance are essential to ensure the longevity and beauty of your tagua jewelry pieces.